-Abandonment may occur when a licensed nurse fails to provide adequate patient care until the responsibility for care of the patient is assumed by another licensed nurse or an approved licensed health care provider.
+Patient abandonment may occur when a licensed nurse fails to provide the minimum standard of care to assigned patient(s) until the responsibility for care of the patient is assumed by another licensed nurse or an approved licensed health care provider.
 Patient safety is the key factor in determining the nurse's responsibility in a given situation.
+Please see III.B. below to differentiate patient abandonment from employee-employer issues.

 - III.
 Guidelines to specific situations that may constitute abandonment: - A. For Licensed Nurses and Advanced Unlicensed Assistive Persons, examples of abandonment may include but not be limited to: - 1.
-Leaving the employment site during an assigned patient care shift after the nurse has come on duty for the shift without properly advising appropriate personnel; - Leaving an emergency patient care situation where that would be overtly dangerous to the patient, based on the standard of actions of a reasonable, prudent nurse; - Inattention to, or the leaving of a patient in acute distress, without proper notification of supervisor and appropriate arrangements for continuity of care; - 4.
-Sleeping while on duty without a supervisor's approval that is consistent with written institutional policy; - 5.
-Insufficient observation (frequency of contact) of a patient; - 6.
-Leaving without reporting to the oncoming shift; 53.
+Leaving the employment site during an assigned patient care shift after the nurse has come on duty and accepted the assignment of patient(s) for the shift without properly advising appropriate personnel; - 2.
+Leaving an emergency patient care situation where that would be dangerous to the patient, based on the standard of actions of a reasonable, prudent nurse; - 3.
+Inattention to, or leaving a patient in acute distress, without proper notification of supervisor and appropriate arrangements for continuity of care; - 4.
+Sleeping while on duty without a supervisor's approval that is consistent with written institutional policy;

-- 7. Failing to report for an assignment where the nurse is the sole provider of care (e.g. private duty, home health/hospice care) and failing to notify his/her supervisor and/or employer. - B. For Licensed Nurses and Advanced Unlicensed Assistive Persons, situations considered by the Board not to constitute abandonment:
+- 5. Insufficient observation (frequency of contact) of a patient; - 6.
+Leaving without reporting to the oncoming shift; - 7.
+Failing to report for an assignment where the nurse is the sole provider of care (e.g. private duty, home health/hospice care) and failing to notify his/her supervisor and/or employer. - B. For Licensed Nurses and Advanced Unlicensed Assistive Persons, situations considered by the Board not to constitute abandonment: